![]() |

 Additional prior coaches: Coach Sweeney, Wortie Ferrell,

-Mark Palyo, Graylon Crisp (featured above), Larry Jarman & Ted
+Mark Palyo, Graylon Crisp (listed above), Larry Jarman, Ted

 coaches

-include: Andy Stone, Steve Sica (Collegiate's only 3X VISWA state champ
+include: Aaron Marsh, Andy Stone, Steve Sica (Collegiate's only 3X VISWA state champ

 & 2x All-American) and Coach Parker.